A guide to the cost of re-creating an item of jewellery.

 Making a brand new ring with your gemstone

-We offer a complete re-modelling service for coloured gemstones—both precious and semi-precious.
-We regularly work with clients who own existing gemstones.
-Many are purchased abroad or inherited.
+We offer a complete re-modelling service for coloured gemstones, both precious and semi-precious.
+We regularly work with clients who own existing gemstones, many of which were purchased abroad or inherited.

 As part of our service, we create an incredible ring design to showcase the gemstone as shown in our example below.